atodorov/qa-automation-python-selenium-101/module03/README.md

 ### Prime Number

 * Check if a given number is prime in `prime_number(number)` and return boolean result.
+* For the purposes of this task consider 1 to be a prime number as well.
 * Hint:

         >>> 5 % 2